playcanvas/developer.playcanvas.com/content/en/tutorials/light-cookies.md

 ## Cookie Cubemap

-For a point light the cookie needs to be a cubemap so that it can be projected in 6 directions around the point of the light.
+For a omni light the cookie needs to be a cubemap so that it can be projected in 6 directions around the point of the light.

 ## Use Cases